UnifierHQ/unifier-micro/README.md

 <p align=center>A much lighter version of <a href="https://github.com/greeeen-dev/unifier">Unifier</a></p>

+> [!WARNING]
+> Unifier is not public yet.
+Links leading to Unifier will return 404 errors.

 > [!NOTE]
 > Unifier Micro is **not** the same as Unifier.
 If you're looking for the full scale version, go
 > [here](https://github.com/greeeen-dev/unifier) instead.